nilsmehlhorn/blog/posts/react-rxjs-pagination/index.md

 Now, let's see how we'd implement a similar HTTP client within a [custom React hook](https://reactjs.org/docs/hooks-custom.html).
 First off, we'd probably rename the encapsulating function so that it contains the "use" prefix to comply with the [rules of hooks](https://reactjs.org/docs/hooks-rules.html).

-Then we create a functional state variable with [`useState`](https://reactjs.org/docs/hooks-reference.html#usestate) for holding a the response from our HTTP request.
+Then we create a functional two state variables with [`useState`](https://reactjs.org/docs/hooks-reference.html#usestate) for holding a the response from our HTTP request and possibly an error.
 Our hook will always return the most recent states of both variables as a tuple - both starting off with as undefined.

 The next built-in hook that we'll leverage is [`useEffect`](https://reactjs.org/docs/hooks-reference.html#useeffect) which can be used similar to the Observable constructor: pass a callback where we kick off an HTTP request, parse the response and update the state - we can even return a teardown function.
 The second parameter is an optional list of values that will be watched by React.
 When one of the values changes, the effect will be run again.
 Passing an empty list makes sure that our effect runs only once when a component which uses the hook is created.
 In turn, when you pass no list at all the effect will run every time the component is re-rendered.